 We breathe in the soothing scents, and the oil’s teeny tiny chemical compounds reach our olfactory nerves, which then send messages to the brain to release serotonin or endorphins.
 Those hormones impact our mood and emotions.
 That’s how inhaling essential oils for stress can result in emotional stability, calmness, and relaxation.

-Much of aromatherapy research has centered on lavender [source].
-Studies have concluded that inhaling lavender reduces stress in intensive care unit patients, postpartum women, high school students, and even dental patients!
-Other research has found that lavender is an excellent natural remedy to treat insomnia and improve sleep quality [source].
+Much of aromatherapy research has centered on lavender [source] and has concluded that inhaling lavender reduces stress in intensive care unit patients, postpartum women, high school students, and even dental patients!
+Other studies have found that lavender is an excellent natural remedy to treat insomnia and improve sleep quality [source].

-But you don’t have to limit yourself to just lavender.
-Many essential oils have the same stress-relieving chemical compounds that have been studied in lavender.
-Here’s how those chemical compounds work.
+But you don't have to limit yourself to just lavender.
+Many essential oils have the same stress-relieving chemical compounds found in lavender.
+Here's how those chemical compounds work.

 Some of the most popular essential oils used to combat stress are lavender, geranium, jasmine (a favorite of mine!), rose, frankincense, and citrus oils.
-Our friends at Drops of Joy Jewelry have helped put together some of the stress-away recipes below for you to try in your home diffuser or essential oil jewelry.
+We've put together some of the best stress-away recipes below for you to try in your home diffuser or essential oil jewelry.

 Blend #1: Lavender, Frankincense, Orange